marcmerlin/FastLED_SPITFT_GFX/README.md

 from having the entire framebuffer in memory which is used for code that apply transformations to the entire framebuffer like fading or rotations.

+https://github.com/marcmerlin/Framebuffer_GFX/blob/master/README.md details the 3 APIs available
+to you and why you'd want to use this layer on top of the SSD1331 driver.

 This library requires FastLED and Adafruit_GFX libraries as well as this base class library:
 - https://github.com/marcmerlin/Framebuffer_GFX
 Please look at the Framebuffer_GFX page for details on how the APIs work and you can also look the example demo code: